Connect Pathwright to other apps with Zapier

 Or, "If this particular product is purchased from my Shopify page, then send the course invite to this particular course on Pathwright."

 Filters ensure that your Zap only sends when all the qualifications are met.

-- Here's how to find the cohort or class section ID number for any of your courses.
-Find the course in your Pathwright account and open to the Path (if you use multiple cohorts, you need to be in the cohort, not in the Master).
+Here's how to find the Cohort or class section ID number for any of your courses.
+Find the course in your Pathwright account and open to the Path (if you use multiple Cohorts, you need to be in the Cohort, not in the Source).
 With the Path open, examine the URL.
-There will be a number at the end of the URL that looks something like this: /12345/path/.
-Those digits before the word "path" are your class section or Offering_ID number.
+There will be a number at the end of the URL that looks something like this: /456789/path/.
+Those digits directly before the word "path" and between the forward slashes are your class section or Offering_ID number.

-- Here's how to find a step source ID.
+Here's how to find a step source ID.
 Open to the step you want to use to trigger an event.
 Copy the digits from the end of the URL.
-It will look something like this: /path/step/12345678/ (The step source ID is the same for a step across the Master and all cohorts where it's used.
-If you want to specify the step in a particular cohort, use an additional filter for the cohort.)
+It will look something like this: /path/step/12345678/ (The step source ID is the same for a step across the Source and all Cohorts where it's used.
+If you want to specify the step in a particular Cohort, use an additional filter for the Cohort.)